Firm-Tofu10/ReadMe-Gen/readMe.md

 #### Video Link:
 [Video Link](https://drive.google.com/file/d/1sxAH8s5ezsrViK7daNW25OHBKbIwdjZO/view)

-This assinment was a little difficult to understand at first because I do not understand node much yet.
+This assignment was a little difficult to understand at first because I do not understand node much yet.
 That being said, I decided to push through it and i like the results.
 This application is helpful because I do not need spend as much time on a readme file.
-Very useful and satifing to see this function the way it dose.
+Very useful and satisfying to see this function the way it dose.